Yung Lean: Early life

 Håstad spent his early childhood in Minsk, Belarus, where his mother moved the family so Håstad could have a similar childhood to her.
 The family returned to Sweden and settled in Stockholm when Håstad was somewhere between the ages of three and five.
-He was raised in the city's Södermalm district.
+He was raised in the city's Södermalm area.
 In between, Håstad was a student at UNIS Hanoi from 6th to 10th grade.
 During his time in high school, Håstad often got in trouble for doing drugs or writing graffiti.
 He also had a job at a local McDonald's.
 When he was 15, he was put on probation for smoking cannabis.
 Håstad began to develop an interest in hip hop music, mentioning 50 Cent's Get Rich or Die Tryin', The Latin Kings's Mitt Kvarter and Nas's Illmatic as his early influences.
+Håstad was classmates with Bladee's younger brother, Gus Reichwald, in the 9th grade, with Håstad having noticed Reichwald wearing Billionaire Boys Club and Gucci Mane merchandise.
+Reichwald told Håstad his older brother had influenced him to wear these brands, and later introduced the two.

 Career

 2012–2013: Career beginnings, Lavender and Unknown Death 2002

 In 2012, Håstad met Yung Sherman and Gud in a local Stockholm park and they struck up a friendship, discovering they enjoyed much of the same music.
-Another group of Stockholm artists who would later form the group Drain Gang were also member of Hasch Boys.

-When many of the other members of Hasch Boys began to lose interest in the group, Håstad, Sherman and Gud broke off and formed the group "Sad Boys" as a trio.
+Håstad, Sherman and Gud eventually formed the group "Sad Boys" as a trio.
 By 2012, Yung Gud and Yung Sherman were producing and mixing music while Håstad had begun writing lyrics and recording vocals in a makeshift studio in his basement.
 They shared the music they made on the platforms SoundCloud and Tumblr, where Lean began to generate a large following.
-Sad Boys performed their first show in Gothenburg, Sweden on 5 May 2013.
+Sad Boys performed their first show at Röda Sten Konsthall in Gothenburg, Sweden on 5 May 2013.

-Yung Lean became widely known when the music video for his track "Ginseng Strip 2002" went viral, exceeding 73 million views on YouTube as of September 2022.
-Later in 2013, he put out his first official releases: Unknown Death 2002 and an EP titled Lavender which includes the track "Ginseng Strip 2002" along with other songs that were cut from Unknown Death 2002.
+Yung Lean became widely known when the music video for his track "Ginseng Strip 2002" went viral.
+Later in 2013, he put out his first official releases: Marble Phone, a single featuring Kreayshawn, Unknown Death 2002 and an EP titled Lavender which includes the track "Ginseng Strip 2002" along with other songs that were cut from Unknown Death 2002.

 Consequence of Sound placed "Ginseng Strip 2002" at number 44 on their "Top 50 Songs of 2013", while Vibe included Unknown Death 2002 in their list, "The 10 Most Overlooked Debut Rap Mixtapes of 2013", describing it as "a natural progression from the freely associative, often nonsensical rhymes of Lil' B with a keener sense of melody".

 In 2013, Yung Lean and Sad Boys toured throughout Europe.
 Later that same year, Acclaim Magazine had Yung Lean as their guest for a Q&A "smalltalk" segment, where they asked him about a wide variety of miscellaneous things, including his favourite hangover cure and his desktop wallpaper.